girirajvyas/java-developer/java8.md

 Intermediate operations on Stream:

-è Filter : is used for filtering the data , it always returns the Boolean value .
+ - Filter : is used for filtering the data , it always returns the Boolean value .
 If it returns true , the item is added to list else its filtered out.
   - Takes Predicate (functional interface)

-è Map : is used for transforming the object values .
+ - Map : is used for transforming the object values .
    - Takes Function(functional interface) as input.
-è FlatMap:
+ - FlatMap:

 è Distinct